Sam Greene (academic)

-Sam Greene is a British academic; professor in Russian politics and director of the Russia Institute at King's College London.
+Sam Greene is a British academic; professor in Russian politics and director of the Russia Institute at King's College London, which he founded in 2012.
+This followed 13 years in Moscow, first as deputy director of the Carnegie Moscow Center and later at the New Economic School as founder-director of the Centre of the Study of New Media & Society.

 Greene earned a PhD in political sociology from the London School of Economics.